 What Is Resveratrol?

-Resveratrol, or RES, is a naturally-occuring polyphenol antioxidant that tends to be concentrated mostly in the skins and seeds of grapes and berries — especially in the skins of red grapes.
+Resveratrol, or RES, is a naturally occurring polyphenol antioxidant that tends to be concentrated mostly in the skins and seeds of grapes and berries — especially in the skins of red grapes.
 Polyphenols are chemicals found in most plants — including grapes, and are superior antioxidants.

 Antioxidants are substances that fight oxidation in the human body.
 Oxidation is cell damage brought on by free radicals.
 Free radicals are essentially “out of control” molecules.
 Free radicals have atoms that are short one electron, making them unstable.
 Free radicals attempt to become more stable by grabbing electrons from other molecules they encounter and in doing so, make the “stolen from” molecules unstable.
 These rampaging free radicals can bring about a chain reaction of damaged molecules, which also means damaged cells.
 Damaged cells lead to weakened tissues and organs.
 In short, aging.